Hulu top 10 movies — here's what you need to be watching right now

 The best streaming services, including Hulu, come with deep content libraries.
 While that's great, because we get endless hours of TV shows and movies, it can be a bit of a struggle to figure out what to watch.
 Luckily, Hulu has a top 15 shows and movies collection that gives you a look at what’s trending on the platform.

 This week though, the movies in the top 15 are scant.
 In fact, there are just two movies in the top 15 and one in the top 10.
-One — "Asphalt City" — is a dark gritty thriller about two New York City paramedics.
-The other — "Child Star" — is a documentary film from Demi Lovato about the impact fame has on young actors.
+One, "What You Wish For," is a twisted thriller about a chef who runs out of the frying pan and into the fire trying to escape his problems.
+The other, "Babes," is a comedy starring Ilana Glazer about a single woman who struggles with being single and pregnant.
 Both are worthy of your consideration for what to watch this week.

 So without further ado, here are the movies worth watching right now in Hulu’s top 10 movies.